Biden rallies for Democrats, slams ‘semi-fascism’ in GOP - NewsBreak

 Biden rallies for Democrats, slams ‘semi-fascism’ in GOP

-Aiming to turn months of legislative accomplishments into political energy, President Joe Biden sought Thursday to underscore the choice facing voters in the midterm elections, comparing Republican ideology to “semi-fascism,” as he led a kickoff rally and a fundraiser in Maryland.
+ROCKVILLE, Md. — President Joe Biden called on Democrats Thursday “to vote to literally save democracy once again” — and compared Republican ideology to “semi-fascism” — as he led a kickoff rally and a fundraiser in Maryland 75 days out from the midterm elections.

+Addressing an overflow crowd of thousands at Richard Montgomery High School in Rockville, Biden said: “Your right to choose is on the ballot this year.
+The Social Security you paid for from the time you had a job is on the ballot.
+The safety of your kids from gun violence is on the ballot, and it’s not hyperbole, the very survival of our planet is on the ballot.”

+“You have to choose,” Biden added.
+“Will we be a country that moves forward or a country that moves backward?”

-From bipartisan action on gun control , infrastructure and domestic technology manufacturing to Democrats-only efforts to tackle climate change and health care costs , Biden is expected to highlight the achievements of the party’s unified but razor-thin control of Washington.
-And he will try to sharpen the contrast with Republicans, who once seemed poised for sizable victories in November.
+From bipartisan action on gun control, infrastructure and domestic technology manufacturing to Democrats-only efforts to tackle climate change and health care costs, Biden highlighted the achievements of the party’s unified but razor-thin control of Washington.
+And he tried to sharpen the contrast with Republicans, who once seemed poised for sizable victories in November.

-“I think the American people are waking up to reality that things have changed so drastically” with Republicans, he told donors, adding, “Mark my words” that if Democrats lose the midterms, Republicans would move to “wiping out choice, across the board.”
+After his speech at the rally, Biden lingered with the largely mask-free crowd for nearly 30 minutes, diving back into the style of campaigning that had been disrupted for Democrats for more than two years by the COVID-19 pandemic.
+The president, who was identified as a close contact of first lady Jill Biden on Wednesday when she was diagnosed with a “rebound” case of the virus, did not appear to wear a face covering as he posed for selfies and hugged supporters.

-Biden’s Thursday event comes a day after the president moved to fulfill a long-delayed campaign pledge to forgive federal student loans for lower- and middle-income borrowers — a move that Democrats believe will animate younger and Black and Latino voters.
+Biden’s Thursday events come a day after the president moved to fulfill a long-delayed campaign pledge to forgive federal student loans for lower- and middle-income borrowers — a move that Democrats believe will animate younger and Black and Latino voters.

 Republicans, though, saw their own political advantage in the move, casting it as an unfair giveaway to would-be Democratic voters.